koz/github-repo-search/README.md

 ### Redux

-Redux is being used to persist data across the application, in addition to `redux-thunk` to create asynchronous actions for data fetching.
+Redux is being used to persist data across the application, with [`redux-thunk`](https://github.com/reduxjs/redux-thunk) to create asynchronous actions for data fetching.

 ##### Actions